neumanniTech/docker-jtl-shop-stack/README.md

 `git clone git@github.com:hreinberger/jtl-docker.git`

 Next, put your JTL Shop into `shop`.
+You can obtain a recent shop build from here: https://build.jtl-shop.de/

 Rename `.env.dist` to `.env`.